salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 # error.nothingToDeploy.Actions

-- To see conflicts and ignored files, run "sf deploy metadata preview" with any of the manifest, directory, or metadata flags.
+- To see conflicts and ignored files, run "sf project deploy preview" with any of the manifest, directory, or metadata flags.